brckd/pages/src/content/blog/celebrating-a-new-domain.md

 ---
-title: "celebrating a new domain"
+title: "Celebrating a new domain"
-description: "say hi to bricked.dev!"
+description: "Say hi to bricked.dev!"
 pubDate: "Sep 01 2023 23:00"
 updatedDate: "Nov 04 2024 22:36"
 ---